alexa/alexa-skills-kit-sdk-for-nodejs/docs/en/Building-Response.rst

 .. note::

   The contents of the speak and reprompt values get wrapped in SSML tags.
 This means that any special XML characters within the value need to be escape coded.
-ASK SDK auto-escapes the following characters for you:
+ASK SDK provides ``SsmlUtils`` to help you escape the following invalid XML characters:
     - ``&`` -> ``&amp;``
     - ``>`` -> ``&gt;``
     - ``<`` -> ``&lt;``